 - Look for street and direction signs when approaching and before entering a roundabout.
 This will help determine which exit to take.
-These signs should be posted along the road-side before reaching the roundabout. - Do not change lanes or take an exit before checking for vehicles that may be continuing through the roundabout.
-Expect vehicles to be in blind spots where they cannot be seen in rearview or side mirrors.
+These signs should be posted along the roadside before reaching the roundabout. - Do not change lanes or take an exit before checking for vehicles that may be continuing through the roundabout.
+Expect vehicles to be in blind spots that cannot be seen in rearview or side mirrors